LoamNet/net.loam.www/_posts/2019-11-16-an-intro-to-interfaces.md

         public abstract String getTitle();
     }

-    // A dog is an animal, and because it's an animal it implements Displayable! public static class Cat extends Animal {
+    // A dog is an animal, and because it's an animal it implements IDisplayable! public static class Cat extends Animal {
         public Cat(String name) {
             super(name);